Building a successful Law Career - Part 9

 The language of International business in English.
 The language of International law is legal English.

 If you are a non-native English speaker, make sure your legal English skills are at the highest level.
 Study and improve yourself.
 You are in a career which may last for 40 years of your life.
 You can surely find a couple of hours a week to improve your English to move ahead of your contemporaries in the race to the top.
-Obviously, we can help you with this and with the QLTS qualification.
+Obviously, we at the British Legal Centre can help you with this and with the QLTS qualification.
 But whatever you do – do something!
-The alternative is to be left behind wondering why?
+The alternative is to be left behind, wondering, Why not me?

 Part 1 - Some general basics